jcfranco/dev-summit-2021-customizing-widgets/slides/index.md

 # Part III: Lets extend a View (behavior)

 - Extend the LayerFX widget view
+  - Add a preview section to see the applied effects
   - Use [`Sortable.js`](https://sortablejs.github.io/Sortable/) to allow reordering effects

 ---